-Dale is rated AV Preeminent by Martindale-Hubbell and is listed as one of the top discrimination, labor and employment, and insurance attorneys by Martindale’s Legal Leaders.
+Dale is listed in The Best Lawyers in America® for Litigation - Insurance.
+She holds an AV Preeminent rating by Martindale-Hubbell and is listed as one of the top discrimination, labor and employment, and insurance attorneys by Martindale’s Legal Leaders.
+She has been handling employment law cases since 1992.

 Dale earned a juris doctor, cum laude, from the University of Miami School of Law.
 Prior to becoming an attorney, she was a speech pathologist and audiologist at Hope Center for the developmentally disabled.